• Proposed

 Population and Trends

 Alpova austroalnicola is considered a rare species, since it presents a hypogeous basidiomata and only two occurrences are known.
-The estimation of the population size was made based on the distribution area of the host, occurring throughout the Andean countries and Central America up to Mexico (according to GBIF there are 525 observations of Alnus acuminata from Argentina to Mexico).
-Nevertheless, considering that A. austroalnicola records are only known for the Argentina Yungas, it is expected that the species is likely restricted to the distribution area within Southern Yungas, which encompasses the cloud forests of Argentina and Bolivia (Morrone 2002).
+Considering that A. austroalnicola records are only known for the Argentina Yungas, it is expected that the species is likely restricted to the distribution area within the southern Yungas, which encompasses the cloud forests of Argentina and Bolivia (Morrone 2002).
 Based on the available data from the GBIF dataset, Wicaksono et al. (2017) identified a total of 60 sites within the region where Alnus acuminata is found.
 These specific sites are considered potential habitats for the presence of A. austroalnicola.
-Situated at the border between montane forests and grasslands, the Aliso del Cerro forests are often nestled in ravines, creating an ideal microclimate that promotes the species’ prosperity.
-However, these areas face substantial anthropogenic pressures, primarily stemming from firewood extraction and prescribed fires employed for cattle ranching clearance (Grau & Brown 2000, Brown et al. 2002, Pacheco et al. 2010).
+Situated at the border between montane forests and grasslands, the Aliso del Cerro forests are often nestled in ravines, creating an ideal microclimate that promotes the species' prosperity.
+However, these areas face substantial anthropogenic pressures, primarily stemming from firewood extraction and prescribed fires employed for cattle ranching clearance (Grau and Brown 2000, Brown et al. 2002, Pacheco et al. 2010).
 It is estimated that the population of A. austroalnicola in the Aliso del Cerro forests ranges from 2,500 to 20,000 mature individuals.

-Considering the species’ generation length of 50 years, the reduction in suitable habitat for the specific forest that harbors this species may be even greater than the projected 25-50% by 2050 if measures are not taken to mitigate the effects of climate change (Wicaksono et al., 2017).
+Considering the species' three generation time period of 50 years (Dahlberg and Mueller 2011), the reduction in suitable habitat for the specific forest that harbours this species may be even greater than the projected 25-50% by 2050 if measures are not taken to mitigate the effects of climate change (Wicaksono et al. 2017).
 Conservatively, there is a 30% reduction in population size suspected to be met in the next 50 years, based on current projections.

-Population Trend: Decreasing
+Population Trend: decreasing

 Habitat and Ecology

-This ectomycorrhizal species (hypogeous basidiomata) is associated with the bosques de alisos del cerro (Alnus acuminata) in the altitudinal floor called Bosques Montanos (Montane Forests) of the Yungas.
+This ectomycorrhizal species (hypogeous basidiomata) is associated with the Bosques de Alisos del Cerro (Alnus acuminata) in the altitudinal floor called Bosques Montanos (Montane Forests) of the Yungas.

 Threats

-The Aliso del Cerro forests (host distribution) are located on the border between the montane forest and the grassland, often in ravines, which generate a prosperous microclimate for the species.
-These areas suffer with great anthropic influence, mainly due to the extraction of firewood, prescribed fires for clearance to cattle ranching (Grau & Brown 2000, Brown et al. 2002, Pacheco et al. 2010).
+The Aliso del Cerro forests are located on the border between the montane forest and the grassland, often in ravines, which generate a prosperous microclimate for the species.
+These areas suffer with great anthropic influence, mainly due to the extraction of firewood, prescribed fires for clearance and cattle ranching (Grau and Brown 2000, Brown et al. 2002, Pacheco et al. 2010).
 The effect on the host has a direct impact on the fungus because they have an obligate symbiosis.
 Additionally, these forests are also vulnerable to the effects of climate change.
 According to Wicaksono et al. (2017), it is estimated that these forests will experience a reduction of 25% to 50% in their extent, depending on the scenario considered.
 This reduction in forest coverage can have negative consequences for the species and its host due to changes in habitat and climate conditions.

 Conservation Actions

 The main action to preserve the species is the protection of its host and its habitat.
 New conservation areas should be created to protect likely sites to which the species will be restricted in the future.
+Some aspects of the biology and ecology could be investigated in order to understand better is dispersal vector, phenology, habitat requirement, and host specificity.

 Use and Trade